arangodb/docs/3.9/analyzers.md

 The *properties* allowed for this Analyzer are an object with the following
 attributes:

-- `stopwords` (array): array of hex-encoded strings that describe the tokens to be discarded.
-The strings need to be hex-encoded to allow for removing tokens that contain non-printable characters.
+- `stopwords` (array): array of strings that describe the tokens to be discarded.
+The interpretation of each string depends on the value of the `hex` parameter.
+- `hex` (boolean): If false (default), then each string in `stopwords` is used verbatim.
+If true, then the strings need to be hex-encoded.
+This allows for removing tokens that contain non-printable characters.
 To encode UTF-8 strings to hex strings you can use e.g.
   - AQL:
     ```js
     FOR token IN ["and","the"] RETURN TO_HEX(token)